No obligations, just the facts, make an informed choice

 Car dealerships offer finance as a convenience.
 It’s unlikely to be the best deal or the cheapest, but it does mean you can get everything done at once.

-Vehicle finance brokers are loan experts who can help you get a loan.
+Vehicle finance brokers are loan experts who can help you get a loan and can be very useful if you have poor credit.
 They’ll help find the right loan for what you need, but they’ll charge a fee which means they’re not always the cheapest option.

 Comparing car loans by yourself can be difficult.
 There are lots of things you’ll need to look out for:

 Seem like a lot?
 Let’s break it all down.

 Interest is charged by your lender for borrowing the money.
 It’s essentially how much extra you’ll need to pay back on top of the amount you borrow.

 It’s very standard that your repayments will have a fixed interest rate.
 Variable rates don’t really exist anymore.

 This is also called the ‘term’ of your loan.
 Car loans are usually between two and seven years but most commonly 5 years.